Using reinforcement learning to autonomously identify sources of error for agents in group missions: Appendix

 \subsection{Results using LSTM}

-As explained in main text, the reinforcement learning even using LSTM~(long-short time memory) neural network structure also leads to almost the same behaviors for the agents, as shown in Fig.~\ref{realTrajLstm}, though it achieves less rate to get working trajectories to distinguish hypothesises as explained in main text as well.
+As explained in the main text, reinforcement learning using the LSTM neural network structure leads to nearly identical behaviors for the agents, though it requires a lower rate to obtain working trajectories to distinguish among the hypotheses. { Figs.~\ref{realTrajLstm} and ~\ref{lstmtraj} show the optimized trajectories and learning curves, respectively (counterparts of Figs.~\ref{realTraj} and ~\ref{mlptraj}, respectively). }